AlekhyaMallina-Vedams/kaminario_manuals/doc/config-reference/source/tables/ceilometer-rpc.rst

    * - **[notification]**
      -
    * - ``messaging_urls`` = ``[]``
      - (Multi-valued) Messaging URLs to listen for notifications.
-Example: transport://user:pass@host1:port[,hostN:portN]/virtual_host (DEFAULT/transport_url is used if empty)
+Example: rabbit://user:pass@host1:port1[,user:pass@hostN:portN]/virtual_host (DEFAULT/transport_url is used if empty).
+This is useful when you have dedicate messaging nodes for each service, for example, all nova notifications go to rabbit-nova:5672, while all cinder notifications go to rabbit-cinder:5672.
    * - **[oslo_concurrency]**
      -
    * - ``disable_process_locking`` = ``False``